dfunckt/django-rules/README.rst

 - ``<app_label>.delete_<modelname>``
 - ``<app_label>``

-*Note:* view permission is new in Django v2.1.
+*Note:* view permission is new in Django v2.1 and should not be added in versions before that.

 The first four are obvious.
 The fifth is the required permission for an app to be displayed in the Admin's "dashboard".
+Overriding it does not restrict access to the add, change or delete views.
 Here's some rules for our imaginary ``books`` app as an example:

 .. code:: python